Batuhun/deeplearning-hazi/README.md

 - Put dockerfile and Code.py in the same folder
 - Build docker image with: `docker build -t my_gnn_project:latest .`
-- Run docker image with: `docker run --gpus all -it my_gnn_project` (it will build the enviroment and run the code automatically)
+- Run docker image with: `docker run --gpus all -it my_gnn_project` (it will build the enviroment and run the entire pipeline automatically)